-This blanket changes colour at the end of each panel, and throughout Row 8.
+This textured crochet afghan changes colour at the end of each panel, and throughout Row 8.
 Whether you are changing colour at the end of the row or mid-way through a row, the technique is the same.
 You will always be changing colours before you complete the final stitch in a given colour.
 For example, in Row 8, you will be working single crochets in white, and puff stitches in a different colour.
 The pattern tells you to make 4 single crochets between each puff stitch.

 - Before you close the last single crochet (pulling through the two loops on your hook), drop the white yarn.